clbattthcmut/bkisc.com-landing-page/content/_index.md

   description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi egestas <br> Werat viverra id et aliquet. vulputate egestas sollicitudin."
   video_url: "https://www.youtube.com/embed/dyZcRRWiuuw"
   video_thumbnail: "images/video-popup.jpg"

-# how_it_works
-how_it_works:
-  enable: true
-  block:
-  - subtitle: "Talents are in making ..."
-    title: "A playground for those who desires"
-    description: "We create a playground for those who want to learn about cybersecurity.
-Learning about cybersecurity is not easy, it takes a lot of time and efforts to become a good cybersecurity experts.
-Why don't you give it a try and start your journey right now ?
-It is hard but not impossible."
-    image: "images/playground.jpg"

-  - subtitle: "Prepare to Capture the Flag ..."
-    title: "Compete with others all around the globe"
-    description: "Capture the Flag games are games that are designed for hackers.
-Weekly, there are Capture the Flag competitions organized all around the globe and open for hackers who wants to show off their skills in cybersecurity.
-Challenges can be difficult but nothing is impossible."
-    image: "images/ctf.png"

 # testimonials